The following professionals lent their expertise to this article:

 Admission Requirements:

-• An Assessment Technologies Institute Test of Essential Academic Skills (better known as the ATI TEAS) minimum composite score of 65% or composite score plus additional qualifying points equaling at least 65%
+• Assessment Technologies Institute Test of Essential Academic Skills (better known as the ATI TEAS) minimum composite score of 65% or composite score plus additional qualifying points equaling at least 65%

-• A completed Allied Health Student Application
+• Completed Allied Health Student Application

 • Texas Success Initiative status of college-ready or exempt